 - Request a Voter Information Card

 To submit a registration online, applicants will need a Florida driver license or state identification (ID) card and the last four digits of their social security number to complete and submit the voter registration application electronically.
 Once an individual’s identity is verified and the application is deemed complete, a new Voter Information Card is issued by the Flagler County Supervisor of Elections office.

 Your precinct may have changed for the 2018 Election Cycle.

 Flagler County is growing!
 New precinct boundaries were approved last year to accommodate areas of growth in the county.
 Two new precincts were created and several polling locations have been impacted.
 These changes include the adjustment to precinct boundaries which shift voters from very heavily populated precincts to neighboring precincts.
-Affected voters were mailed a new Voter Information Card in July 2017.
+Affected voters were mailed a new Voter Information Card in July 2017 and will also receive a postcard reminder prior to the Primary Election in August.
 For more information, please call (386) 313-4170.